 An inlay is used to fill an area inside the cusp tips of a tooth.
 An onlay covers one or more cusp tips.
 An onlay is sometimes also referred to as a partial crown.
 However, an onlay is not a full-coverage restoration like a dental crown.

 The inlay and onlay procedure

 During the appointment, the teeth will be numbed, and any decay will be removed.
-Your dentist will then shape the teeth and fit them with a temporary inlay or onlay.
+Your dentist in Mesa, AZ will then shape the teeth and fit them with a temporary inlay or onlay.
 The temporary restoration protects the teeth while the final restoration is being crafted in a dental lab.

 At our dental office, inlays and onlays are fabricated from a composite resin and typically take two appointments to complete.
 During the first appointment, we will prepare the tooth and take impressions.
 Then a temporary restoration will be placed to protect the tooth while your inlay or onlay is fabricated in a dental lab.

 Benefits of inlays and onlays

 Inlays and onlays are a type of indirect dental restoration.
 These restorations are custom-fitted fillings used to repair back teeth that have mild to moderate tooth decay or structural damage.

 Inlays are used to treat decay or damage that occurs within the cusps (raised ridges) of a tooth’s biting surface.
 Onlays, on the other hand, are used to treat decay or damage that occurs within the cusps plus one or more of the tooth’s biting surfaces.